snaseem8/snaseem8.github.io/README.md

 I currently contribute to the **Robotarium** at Georgia Tech — a lab focused on swarm robotics and multi-agent systems.
 Below, I outline my ongoing and future work in the Robotarium.

-### 1. Robotarium Backend Migration (Spring 2025)
+### 1. Robotarium Backend Migration (Spring 2025 - Present)
-Migrated the Robotarium backend communication from MQTT to ROS2, improving scalability and compatibility with modern robotics stacks.
+Migrating the Robotarium backend communication from MQTT to ROS2, improving scalability and compatibility with modern robotics stacks.
 Developed MATLAB and Python interfaces and built publisher/subscriber and server/client logic to control multiple robots.
 **Keywords:** ROS2, MQTT, MATLAB, Python, Distributed Systems

-### 2. Sensor Integration for New-Generation Robots (Summer 2025)
+### 2. Sensor Integration for New-Generation Robots (Summer 2025 - Present)
-Integrating distance and INS sensors into new robot platforms to enhance real-world perception and simulation fidelity.
+Integrating distance, INS, and encoder sensors into new robot platforms to enhance real-world perception and simulation fidelity.
 Tasks include:
 - Sensor evaluation and physical integration
 - ROS2 driver development and real-time data fusion
 - Simulation model creation mimicking sensor behavior
 - Deployment on physcial test-bed robots

-**Expected Outcomes:** Accurate sensor-based localization for SLAM/obstacle avoidance and improved simulation-to-reality match.
+**Expected Outcomes:** Accurate sensor-based data for use on a remote-access swarm robotics testbed and improved simulation-to-reality match.
 **Keywords:** ROS2, Sensor Fusion, Hardware Integration, Simulation Fidelity, Robotics Research
-**GitHub Repo** ➡️ [Coming Soon]

-### 3. Capstone: Coordinated Aerial-Ground Path Planning (Fall 2025 – Spring 2026)
+### 3. Capstone: Integrating SLAM with a Remote-Access Swarm Robotics Testbed (Fall 2025 – Spring 2026)

-Designing a planning framework for heterogeneous robot teams (drones + ground robots) in the Robotarium.
-Project components include:
+Use the newly integrated sensing technology in the Robotarium to enable SLAM-based localization and obstacle mapping.
+Once validated in a proof-of-concept, extend this functionality across the entire testbed to support all Robotarium users.

+**Key Components**
+- SLAM implementation for Robotarium agents
-- CBF-enforced safety logic
+- Integration with CBF-based safety logic for collision avoidance
-- Simulation of joint aerial-ground task execution
+- Deployment in Python and MATLAB simulation
-- Real-world deployment on Robotarium ground and aerial agents
+- Real-world deployment on Robotarium ground agents

-**Tools:** Python, ROS2, Robotarium API, CBFs
+**Tools:** Python, ROS2, Robotarium API, SLAM libraries (e.g., GMapping, Cartographer), Control Barrier Functions
-**Keywords:** Path Planning, Multi-Robot Systems, Control Barrier Functions
+**Keywords:** SLAM, Obstacle Mapping, Multi-Robot Systems, Path Planning, Safety-Critical Control
 **GitHub Repo** ➡️ [Coming Soon]